 Our tip: Better to be complete and slightly unspecific in your planning than specific but incomplete.
 Only complete planning is good planning.
 And get used to the idea that resource planning will not always be 100 per cent specific.
 Outside interferences tend to come before you can adjust your planning.

-6. Ensure Transparency of Cross-Project Dependencies
+Success Factor 6: Ensure Transparency of Dependencies

 The steering committee for multi-project management or programs issues its targets at regular intervals.
 This includes, for instance, directives concerning the important milestones at the interfaces.